romtoni/DeadFrontierGameTools/README.md

 1. Run the simulator for the module you want to test
 2. Enjoy the analysis
 ```

+## Demo

+Visit this link to see the live demo : [Dead Frontier Game Tools](https://romtoni.github.io/DeadFrontierGameTools/)

 ## Contribution

 Contributions are very welcome!
 Feel free to submit pull requests for feature improvements, new simulations, or bug fixes.